#AOLShivaratri – Celebrations in Art of Living Ashram

 Bheemana Amavasya – Honoring both Prakruti & Purusha

-Bheemana Amavasye is Amavasya (New Moon Day) of the month Ashada of Hindu Calendar, also the last day of the month.
-It is believed to be the day Lord Shiva was overcome by the devotion of Goddess Parvati and accepted her as his wife.
-It is celebrated as Bhimana Amavasya in Karnataka (and many other states).
-It is also referred to as Pati Sanjeevini Vrata or also as Jyothi Bhimeshwara Vrata.
-It is celebrated for the well being of all the males in a family.
+Bheemana Amavasye is the Amavasya or New Moon Day of Ashada month in the Hindu calendar, marking the final day of the month.
+Believers hold that on this sacred day Bhagwan Shiva was deeply moved by the devotion of Devi Parvati and accepted Her as His wife.
+The festival is widely celebrated as Bhimana Amavasya in Karnataka and many other states.
+It is also known as Pati Sanjeevini Vrata or Jyothi Bhimeshwara Vrata.
+People observe this festival for the well being and prosperity of all male members in a family.

-The festival is dedicated to Lord Shiva and Parvathi.
-Unmarried women pray for the well being of their brothers, father, generally for all male members of the family.
-Married women observe the vratham for the long life of their husband.
-Married women observe the vrata for nine consecutive years after marriage and in the ninth year, a pair of lamps is given to their brothers or a Brahmin.
+The festival is dedicated to Bhagwan Shiva and Devi Parvati.
+Unmarried women pray for the good health and well being of their brothers, father, and all male relatives.
+Married women observe this vrata for the long life of their husbands.
+Married women carry out this ritual for nine consecutive years after marriage.
+In the ninth year, they gift a pair of sacred lamps to their brothers or a Brahmin.

 20130806_142642 (1280x960)